Frequently Asked Questions

 You must register for a WEPT exam before you can actually take one.
 It’s a good idea to register for the test well in advance, particularly if you wish to take a computer-based WEPT (see below).

-To register for the test, first pay your registration fee at the Customer Services Center in Salazar Hall Room 100.
-As of Summer 2008, the fee is $35.
+To register for the test, first pay your registration fee at the The Seawolf Service Center in Salazar Hall Room 100.
+As of Spring 2014, the fee is $35.
 The fee pays for essential examination expenses and student-support activities such as WEPT advising, and it is required because the CSU does not provide a budget for these necessary GWAR expenses apart from a student fee.

 Once you have your receipt for your fee, bring it to the SSU Writing Center (Schulz 1103), where you will be enrolled for an available examination date of your choice.
 You will need to keep your receipt since it serves as admission to the test.
 At the time of registration, you will be informed about the test site and will be given other pertinent information.
 You may enroll for an examination via the telephone, but it’s a better idea to enroll in person so that you can be certain to get all the information you need about the test and discuss tutoring options and other services at the Writing Center if you wish.